 Returning to Brexit, Negative Interest Rates and President Trump, as we move from the Analog, Capitalist Era to the Digital Information Era the one thing we should all expect is change: rampant, radical, revolutionary change.
 The more we hold on to old expectations, beliefs and fundamentals, the more likely it is that we will be disrupted by what actually occurs in this new world.
 Predictability, a matter of gospel to analogs is the exact opposite of what Digitals look for and feed upon.
 Digital companies, and the customers they serve, don’t value predictability, they value novelty.
-This novelty is fueled by the potent combination of data and context, the simultaneous investing in and saving of information wealth created when Digital companies deliver what we want or need instantaneously, perfectly and seamlessly.
+This novelty is fuelled by the potent combination of data and context, the simultaneous investing in and saving of information wealth created when Digital companies deliver what we want or need instantaneously, perfectly and seamlessly.

 What is an analog to do in the face of such digital disruption?
 The options are quite simple, really.
 Continue doing things the same old, analog way, in the hope that the piles of capital you’ve accrued during the capitalist era survive the transition.
 This is the same strategy that many of the land-based well-to-do followed in the face of the Industrial Revolution two hundred years ago, and there were a few of those institutions who survive to this day.

 The second strategy is to attempt to evolve with the world around us.
 This entails taking what capital wealth your organisation has today, and converting it into information wealth as fast as you possibly can.
 This is precisely the strategy being followed by Silicon Valley, as they dump ever-growing billions into their favoured “unicorns”.